mean00/flatconvert/README.md

 flatconvert -f fontfile -s size -o outputfile [-b firstChar] [-e lastChar]  [-m bitmapfile] [-p bitperpixel (1 or 4)] [-c compressed] [-k "abcde"]

-The -k allow you to pick only the glyphs you really need.
-That helps a lot size wise when dealing with large fonts.
+The -k allows you to pick only the glyphs you really need.
+That helps a lot size-wise when dealing with large fonts.

 to build: